adambard/learnxinyminutes-docs/haskell.html.markdown

 ----------------------------------------------------

 -- Every element in a list must have the same type.
--- These two lists are the same:
+-- These two lists are equal:
 [1, 2, 3, 4, 5]
 [1..5]